joeldev/ADNKit/README.md

 ADNKit
 ======

-ADNKit is a Objective-C framework for building App.net iOS and OS X applications.
+ADNKit is a brand new Objective-C framework for building App.net iOS and OS X applications.
 The guiding design principles are:
 * Simple and easy to understand API
-* Very quick to get started and passed App.net Auth
+* As much heavylifting as possible is done for you
 * 100% ADN API support
-* Useful convenience methods and objects
-* AFNetworking should be the only dependency
+* No dependencies other than AFNetworking

 # Current State
 ADNKit is very much a work in progress right now, and 100% of the ADN API has not yet been reached.